Bank Connectivity Can Throw a Wrench in ERP Cloud Migration

 - Testing: Then the interface is tested with a penny value with the participating bank.
 The first time the connection is run, it will, in nearly all cases, not work.

 - Working Out the Bugs or Errors in the Interface: The participating bank will explain why the integration failed.
 However, the customer’s IT team will often not understand the explanation provided by the bank as banks use their own terminology and domain expertise that is unfamiliar to IT departments.
-Each scenario will often change the information that is required to be sent.
+Each scenario will often change the information that ishttps://www.kyriba.com/blog/bank-connectivity-erp-migration/ required to be sent.
 As an example, one scenario which sends payment information from Germany to Poland changes when the payment is sent from Germany to Dubai.
 This changes again when the payment types change.
 Whether or not the payment is urgent changes the data that is required yet again.
 Each scenario changes the data that must be sent, and a single missing field or incorrect format means failure for that test.

-As a result of this complexity, it is very typical to take six to 12 months to add a new bank and a scope of 5 or 10 if not 80 banks could compromise the success of your cloud migration.
+As a result of this complexity, it is very typical to take six to 12 months to add a new bank and a scope of 5 or 10 if not 80 banks could compromise the success of your banking cloud migration.

-Download our latest ebook ERP Migration: How to Simplify and Accelerate Bank Integration to learn how you can simplify and accelerate bank integration during your ERP cloud migration.
+Download our latest ebook ERP Migration: How to Simplify and Accelerate Bank Integration to learn how you can simplify and accelerate bank integration during your cloud migration in banking.